-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2023 to 2024 academic year.

-Our year 11 outcomes for summer 2023 show a considerable narrowing of the Progress 8 gap for PP students when compared with the previous year, (-0.11 v -0.24).
-Our none COVID-19 impacted P8 gap is historically between -0.2 to -0.3.
+Our year 11 outcomes for summer 2024 show a narrowing of the Progress 8 gap for PP students when compared with the previous year, (-0.24 vs. -0.03).
+(53 PP Students).
+This is a significant improvement Post Covid and shows that we have outperformed the national improvement in English & Maths attainment.